How to Remove Viruses & Malware From iPhone & iPad in 2024

 3. Tap Delete App, then tap Delete to confirm.

 Once you’ve deleted any unsafe or unusual apps, you should restart your iPhone or iPad.
-If your device is no longer malfunctioning, proceed to Step 4.
-If you’re still having issues, you need to reset your device.
+If your device is no longer malfunctioning, proceed to Step 6.
+If you’re still having issues, there are a couple more things you can do (Steps 3, 4, and 5).

 Resetting your iPhone or iPad is easy — head back to your iOS Settings > General menu, and scroll down to Transfer or Reset iPhone/iPad.